tchun91/NLP_Study/README.md

 5. Use Tf-idf or bag of words and have your corpus.
 - Summarize definition
 6. Using the result from #5, predict category or section of each article.
 Share the result and metrics.
 (You can use any classification model.)
+Embedding Layer: BERT begins with an embedding layer, which converts input tokens into dense vectors of fixed size.
+These embeddings capture semantic meaning and contextual information about the words in the input sequence.

+Week 3 - NLP Basic Foundation
+Deep learning NLP
+Understanding the deep learning models in NLP
+1. gan
+2. transformer, sentence transformer
+3. lstm
+4. rnn
+5. bidirectional lstm
+6. t5
+7. Tokenizers - wordpiece, unigram, byte pair etc Through 1-7, Understand the details of each model such as network, unique technique and summarize them.

+Given data set and techniques, perform ner.
+Then, go back to your preferred model(pretrained) from the top list and fine-tune your model and do prediction.
+(Add linear layer+dropout or activation function to your deep learning model and freeze the embedding layer)

+Linear (Dense) Layers: BERT includes linear layers, also known as fully connected layers, which are used for dimensionality reduction or transformation of the hidden representations produced by the Transformer layers.
+These linear layers may be added on top of the Transformer outputs to project the representations into a different space or to reduce their dimensionality.

+Activation Functions: Activation functions introduce non-linearity into the network, allowing it to learn complex relationships between inputs and outputs.
+Common activation functions include ReLU (Rectified Linear Unit), which introduces non-linearity by outputting the input directly if it is positive and zero otherwise, and Gelu (Gaussian Error Linear Unit), which introduces a smooth non-linearity.
+These activation functions are typically applied after linear transformations within the network.

+Normalization Layers: BERT employs layer normalization, which normalizes the activations of each layer across the feature dimension.
+This helps stabilize training and improve the convergence of the network.

+Dropout: Dropout is a regularization technique used to prevent overfitting by randomly dropping a proportion of the units (inputs) in the network during training.
+BERT uses dropout to regularize the hidden representations produced by the Transformer layers or other linear layers.